The Tool Shed Blog

 2. Qualitative and Quantitative Research

 While usability testing brings excellent insights, it is more than one step to ensure a successful target audience approach.
+It's about a journey that involves session capturing attention, generating interest, and finally converting that user interaction into tangible ROI, all while keeping the customer acquisition costs in check.

 1. Who is my current site visitors?